newatoms/guides/color-guide/readme.md

 <img src="http://infobeautiful4.s3.amazonaws.com/2015/05/1276_colours_in_culture.png">
 *Interesting [chart by Information Is Beautiful](http://infobeautiful4.s3.amazonaws.com/2015/05/1276_colours_in_culture.png), on colour associations across different countries.*

 Research on colour meaning often contradicts.
 For a while, it was thought buttons should not be red, as it would evoke negative emotion.
 Green would convert more.
 But [in a recent article](http://conversionxl.com/which-colour-converts-the-best/) it was found that the colour itself does not matter at all.
-Again, it is all about context: the butotn is the most successful when it has enough contrast with the rest of the website.
+Again, it is all about context: the button is the most successful when it has enough contrast with the rest of the website.

 Good articles that talk about the meaning of colours therefore usually end with a conclusion to not conclude anything.
 Helpful, right?
 Well, we will just keep on adding to this guide to at least give you a basic grip to work with.
-And we sincerly hope it did not make you get chromatophobia yet...
+And we sincerely hope it did not make you get chromatophobia yet...